codefromhezad/Path/README.md

-# Path, a modular raytracer in the browser.
+# Path, a modular raytracer for the browser.

 ## Developers